TransparentHealth/python-poetri/README.md

 Signing a JWT:
 --------------

-You'll need to add necessary information an claims into JSON document that represent your desired payload in your JWT.
+You'll need to add necessary information and claims into a JSON document that represents your desired payload in your JWT.
-You will supply the private key for signing.
-The utility sets the `iat` (issued at), `exp` (expiration) and `iss` (issuer) based on the system clock and your input.
-It has 3 required command line arguments; `payload`, `keypair`, and `issuer`. `expiation` is optional and defaults to 31536000 (one year from now.)
+You will also need to supply the private key for signing.
+This utility sets the `iat` (issued at), `exp` (expiration) and `iss` (issuer) based on the system clock and your input.
+The required command line arguments are `payload`, `keypair`, `issuer`. `expiration` is optional and defaults to 31536000 (one year from now.)